ra1028/RASlideInViewController/README.md

 RASlideInViewController
 =======================

-#### RASlideInViewController has an transition effect expressing the depth, and you can dismiss it by draging
+#### RASlideInViewController has an transition effect expressing the depth, and you can dismiss it by draging.

 ### Screen shots